ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/table_names_reorganized.md

 # A listing of all tables in the active_atlas_production database
 This is a listing of all tables used by the Active Brain Atlas project.
+They are sorted into application groups.

 ### Brain tables
 1. `animal`